 (2) Each derivative classification includes derivatives with multiple risk underlyings.
 For example, interest rate contracts include complex derivatives referencing interest rate risk as well as foreign exchange risk or other factors such as prepayment rates.
 Credit contracts include credit default swaps as well as derivatives referencing corporate and government debt securities.

-Transfers between levels of the fair value hierarchy
+Transfers into or out of Level 3 of the fair value hierarchy